Belgium agrees on government, 16 months after election | DW | 30.09.2020

 "The big political hurdles are behind us and I am happy we were able to forge a program with seven partners," said Christian Democrat negotiator Servais Verherstraeten.

-The new coalition still needs to decide a prime minister to succeed Wilmes.
+The coalition still needs to decide a prime minister to succeed Wilmes.
+Media reports indicated De Croo had been tapped for the position.
+The new prime minister will be sworn in on Thursday.

 Read more: No coalition in sight after fractured Belgium election